sitandr/typst-examples-book/src/basics/tutorial/basic_styling.md

 ```

 ## Opinionated defaults

-That allows you to set the defaults for the document in general as you want:
+That allows you to set Typst default styling as you want it:

 ```typ
 #set par(justify: true)
 #set list(indent: 1em)